Nebukam/PCGExtendedToolkit/_sources/doc-paths/index.md

 > Paths nodes accept any inputs, **and do not rely on any custom attributes to work.**.

-All path nodes have a `Closed Path` checkbox to indicate whether it should process its input as closed or open paths.
+All path nodes have `Closed Loop` settings to indicate whether they should be processed as closed or open paths.

 > At the time of writing, there is no way to handler per-input closed/open state. **Either all inputs are considered closed, or they are not.**.
 > This will change in the future, and will likely rely on user-defined tags to know whether a path is to be considered closed or not.